Vol. I, No. 1 · San Francisco

 You can disconnect

-Disconnect inside Poke or revoke the app from your Fastmail security settings.
+Disconnect inside your AI client or revoke mailconnect from your Fastmail security settings.
 The Worker will stop being able to talk to your inbox immediately.